energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 is zero, while the maximum installed capacity (:math:`f_{max}`) is set to a value high enough for each technology to potentially cover the entire demand.
 The maximum (:math:`f_{max,\%}`) and minimum (:math:`f_{min,\%}`) shares are imposed to 0 and 100% respectively, i.e. they are not constraining the model.
+The installed capacity of each technology in 2021 is given as well.

 .. container::